SimVascular/svFSIplus/README.md

 Object memory is initialized to 0.

-An object's memory is freed using its `clear()` method.
+An object's memory is freed using its `clear()` method
 ```
 Array<double> A(2,2)

 A.clear();
 ```
+or when it goes out of scope.

 <!--- ==================== Indexing =============================== --->
 <h2 id="array_vector_class"> Indexing and Memory Layout </h2>

 C++ multidimensional arrays are referenced using 0-based indexing and are traversed in column-major order like Fortran.
 Array indexes use paranthesis `A(i,j)` not brackets `A[i][j]` to access array elements.
-Exmaples
 ```
   Vector<double> u(2);
   Array<double> ux(2,2);